7 Ways to Take a Bite Out of the Intermediate Language Level

-Regardless of what language you’re studying, as an intermediate learner, there are certain challenges you’ll face.
+As an intermediate learner, there are certain challenges you’ll face.

-But before we look at ways to do that, let’s see how you can identify whether you’re an intermediate learner in the first place.
+Before we look at ways to do that, let’s see how you can identify whether you’re an intermediate learner in the first place.

 What Is Intermediate Level Language Proficiency?